How do I take control of someone else's computer using CMD?

 Step 1.
 Open Command Prompt, then type in “mstsc” and press Enter to evoke the Windows Remote Desktop.

 Step 2.
-Enter the Computer and User name of the remote computer to remotely control it.
+Enter the Computer and User name of the remote computer to control it remotely.

 Note: You can also add additional terms at the end of the command to take you straight to the login screen of Remote Desktop Connection.
 Type in the following command: